nalbert9/Landmark_Detection_Tracking/README.md

 </p>

 ## Project Structure
-The project is structured as a series of Jupyter notebooks that arewritten in Python and designed to be completed in sequential order:
+The project is structured as a series of Jupyter notebooks that are written in Python and designed to be completed in sequential order:

 #### `robot_class.py`
 __Notebook 1__ : Robot Moving and Sensing;